-Submit official sealed transcripts of all undergraduate and graduate work to the School of Graduate Studies and Research, California University of Pennsylvania, 250 University Ave., California, PA 15419.
+Submit official sealed transcripts of the undergraduate degree to the School of Graduate Studies and Research, California University of Pennsylvania, 250 University Ave., California, PA 15419.
 The bachelor's degree must have been awarded from a regionally accredited college or university.
 It is not necessary to send a transcript of work completed at California University.

 Generally, the minimum requirement for admission to the School of Graduate Studies and Research is a 3.00 undergraduate GPA.
 Some programs have other GPA requirements.
 Applicants who have less than a 3.00 undergraduate GPA may be able to seek conditional admission based on established criteria.
 Review program requirements in this catalog.

 In addition to GPA, some programs require additional documentation such as letters of recommendation, references, specified entrance exams (Praxis/PAPA, GRE, MAT), and/or other supporting material.
 See program requirements in this catalog.

-When the Graduate School has received all of the required application materials, the materials are reviewed.
-The School of Graduate Studies and Research is notified of the recommendation and processes the admission decision.
+When the Graduate School has received all of the required application materials, the materials are reviewed for the admission decision.
 The applicant is informed of the decision via e-mail.

 An admission decision is valid for one academic year (two semesters and one summer term, i.e., the semester/term the student applied for and the following two semesters/terms).
 If a student does not register for classes during that time, the acceptance is no longer valid and the applicant must reapply for admission, repay the application fee and resubmit all materials.